Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/Day-1/01-shell-basics.md

 echo $genv
 ```

 You can also use environment variables to store commands that you want to run without having to type the entire command out each time.
 For example, we might run the `ls` command often with the flags `-lah` to show files in a list format, including all hidden files, and with file sizes in human readable format.
-The entire command would be `ls -lah`, however if we save the command to a variable, and then call the varaible directly, the command will be evaluated by the shell.
+The entire command would be `ls -lah`, however if we save the command to a variable, and then call the variable directly, the command will be evaluated by the shell.

 ```bash
 # save to variable